msanderford/ESL-PSC/README.md

 1. A directory of alignment files.
 These should be in 2-line fasta format and whose file names must have the file extension `.fas`.
 It is assumed that each seperate alignment file will be a different genomic component, such as a gene, a protein, an exon, a domain, etc. and each component will be treated as a "group" of sites in the analysis (see Methods in Allard et al., 2023).
 Use the argumemnt `--alignments_dir` and give the full absolute path to the directory.

 2. A species groups file.
 This is a text file that contains a comma delimited list of species on each line.
 In the simplest case, one species identifier can be placed on each line.
 The first line must contain one or more species that possess the convergent trait under analysis, and the next line must contain one or more species that can serve as trait-negative controls for the species in the first line, such that the first two lines, and each subsequent pair of lines will define a contrast pair of species to use in the analysis (see Allard et al., 2023 for details on chosing contrast pairs for ESL-PSC analysis).
 When more than one species is given in a line, each of those species will be used in a seperate analysis, along with all combinations of other alternative speices.
 Thus, the total number of species combinations can be calculated by the product of the number of species given on each line.
+In the analysis, species listed on the first line, and subsequent odd numbered lines, will be assigned a response value of 1, and the associated control species on the even numbered lines will be assigned a response value of -1.
 Use the argument `--species_groups_file` and give the full absolute path to the file.

 #### Optional input files: ####

 1. A species phenotype file.
 This is a text file which has each in the full  species name followed by a comma and then a 1 or -1 for the true phenotype class to which that species belongs.
 A 1 typically refers to the convergent phenotype.
 If this file is not provided, the ture phenotype will not be listed for each species prediction in the species_predictions output file.
+Use the argument `--species_pheno_path` and give the full absolute path to the file.

 2. A directory of alignments to use for preditions.
-By default, any species in the input alignments that are not used in building any given model will be assigned a prediction score (SPS) for that model, which will be included in the predictions output file.
+By default, any species in the input alignments that are not used in building any given model will be assigned a sequence prediction score (SPS) for that model, which will be included in the predictions output file.
 As an alternative, you can use a seperate directory of alignments for the predictions, however these still need to be fully aligned to any input species alignments or the predictions will be meaningless.
 Use the argument `--prediction_alignments_dir` and give the full absolute path to the directory.

 3. Canceled alignments directory.
 Full path to the new alignments directory.
 Gap-canceled alignments for each species combo will be placed here.
 This may also be an existing folder of gap-canceled alignments for multimatrix ESL.
 Use the argument `--canceled_alignments_dir` and give the full absolute path to the directory.